What Is Preventive Care?

 • Genetic test counseling: This service is for women at higher risk for breast cancer.

-• Mammography screenings: This service screens for breast cancer and offered every one to two years for women over the age of 40.
+• Mammography screenings: This service screens for breast cancer and is offered every one to two years for women over the age of 40.

 • Screening and counseling for HIV: This service is for sexually active women.